brendanwhit/pocs-final-project/docs/index.md

 In addition to determining the median, we will use the interquartile range (IQR) as the measure of spread for which the word should appear.
-The IQR represents the range that the middle 50\% of the data occupies, which is a bit narrow to detect outliers.
+The IQR represents the range that the middle 50% of the data occupies, which is a bit narrow to detect outliers.
 Thus,
-to increase the scope of the baseline, we consider any date where the word has a rank lower than
-$1.5\cdot IQR$ below the 25th percentile to be a shocking appearance of the word.
+to increase the scope of the baseline, we consider any date where the word has a rank lower than 1.5&sdot;IQR below the 25th percentile to be a shocking appearance of the word.
 This metric is commonly used on box-and-whisker plots as a cutoff for outliers.
 It is important to reiterate that a low rank indicates more frequent usage of